laijasmine/markdown-cv/index.md

 __Aggregate Genius__ | Vancouver, BC

 _Analytics Engineer_
-- Managed a portfolio of 3 concurrent client projects to ensure on time delivery of features
+- Managed a portfolio of 3 concurrent projects to ensure on time delivery of features
 - Designed the migration of a complex application to use new API based backend over a 6 month timeline
-- Troubleshoot client questions over the 25 active R Shiny applications developed by team
+- Troubleshoot client questions over 25 active R Shiny applications developed by team

 `Apr 2020 - Sept 2021`
 __NCEAS Arctic Data Center__ | Santa Barbara, CA